oracle/coherence-dotnet-extend-client/doc/api/index.md

 # API Documentation

-This is API documentation for the .NET Core 3.1 and .NET Standard 2.0-compatible implementation of Oracle Coherence Client for .NET.
+This is API documentation for the .NET 6 implementation of Oracle Coherence Client for .NET.

-> [!Note]
-> The API documentation for the .NET Framework 4.0 (or later) compatible implementation of Oracle Coherence Client for .NET is available [here](https://coherence.community/14.1.1.0/api/dotnet/).

 ### About Oracle Coherence